 Follow Your Passion was Counterproductive Advice for Me, and Probably is For You Too

 On the other end of the perspective, a lot is written about following your passion and doing what you love.
 It’s a great idea on paper.
-I even took some time off finding a job senior year to do a combined career center/CAPS program to help find your dream job.
-The result: I could be happy doing pretty much anything.
+I even took some time off finding a job senior year to do a combined career center/CAPS program to help “find your dream job”.
+My result: I could be happy doing pretty much anything.
 I wasted 3 months of job hunting time for that insight.

-Anyway, this philosophy is dangerous for a few reasons.
+Anyway, this whole philosophy is dangerous for a few reasons.